A Man of Few Words

 About the Book

-In A Man of Few Words, Carlo Greppi pieces together the life of Perrone, a near destitute labourer with little formal education.
-Despite their stark differences, Levi and Perrone’s friendship survived the Holocaust and continued until Perrone’s tragic death.
-As Perrone withdrew from the world, Levi tried persistently to preserve the memory of this man of few words who had saved his life, but who left few traces of his own behind.
+In A Man of Few Words, Carlo Greppi pieces together the life of Perrone, a near-destitute labourer with little formal education.
+Despite their starkly different circumstances, Perrone and Levi forged a friendship that endured beyond the camp and until Perrone’s tragic death.
+Levi never forgot him, returning again and again to the memory of the man who had saved his life but left few traces of his own.

-This is a universal story about an individual who kept hope alive in one of the darkest times and places known to man.
+of quiet courage – of one individual who kept hope alive in one of the darkest places and times

 About the Author